chomutovskij/device-service/README.md

     │           └── conf.yml
     ```
     * `build.gradle` - configures the project with needed dependencies and applies the `gradle-conjure` and `application plugins`, so we can run the server locally or in IDE.
-    * `src/main/java` - source classes for the dropwizard application. e.g. `DeviceBookingResource.java` class `implements` the generated Undertow interface.
+    * `src/main/java` - source classes for the Undertow application. e.g. `DeviceBookingResource.java` class `implements` the generated Undertow interface.
     * `test/main/java` - test source classes for simple integration tests that uses generated jersey interface for client interaction.
-    * `var/conf/conf.yml` - the dropwizard application configuration yml file
+    * `var/conf/conf.yml` - the Undertow application configuration yml file

 * `build.gradle` - the root level gradle script where a set of gradle plugins are configured, including [gradle-conjure](https://github.com/palantir/gradle-conjure).
 * `settings.gradle` - the gradle settings file where all sub projects are configured.